 The most popular type of accommodation in Pisac is communal; guests stay in individual bedrooms and share a kitchen, living room, and outdoor space.
 I lived in Pisac for four months and stayed in several accommodations throughout my time there.
-Here’s a list of some of my favorite accommodations in Pisac.
+Here’s a list of some of the best places to stay while visiting Pisac:

-- Hatha Yoga Art: Hatha Yoga Art Pisac is a communal living hostel, located just 10 minutes away from the center of Pisac.
-The rooms in Hatha Yoga Art are comfortable and the amenities include everything you’ll need during your stay; including a fully equipped shared kitchen.
-There’s a Yoga Studio located on the ground floor of the accommodation, where they offer daily yoga and meditation classes.
-There’s also an outdoor area with a fire pit, where communal gatherings usually take place.
-This is the ideal accommodation for a traveler that’s looking to foster a sense of community during their stay.
-It’s also affordable; with rooms ranging from $10 – $40/night depending on the season that you visit & the type of room that you book.
+- Hatha Yoga Art: Hatha Yoga Art is a communal living hostel, located just 10 minutes away from the center of Pisac.
+The rooms are comfortable and the amenities include a fully equipped kitchen.
+There is a Yoga Studio located on the ground floor of the accommodation, where they offer daily yoga and meditation classes.
+This is the ideal accommodation for a traveler who is looking to foster a sense of community during their stay.
+It’s an affordable option, with rooms ranging from $10 – $40/night depending on the the type of room that you book.

-- Bamboo Lodge Sacred Valley: This is one of the best accommodations in Pisac for a traveler who’s looking for some solitude.
+- Bamboo Lodge Sacred Valley: This is the best accommodation in Pisac for a traveler who is looking for some solitude.
 It’s located about 20 minutes from the Town Center.
-Bamboo lodge has private hotel rooms & bathrooms, along with a communal restaurant and outdoor space for guests.
-The average cost per night at Bamboo Lodge runs between $40 – $70/night depending on the type of room you book & when you visit.
+Bamboo Lodge has private hotel rooms and bathrooms, along with a communal restaurant and outdoor space for guests.
+The average cost per night at Bamboo Lodge runs between $40 – $70/night depending on the type of room you book and when you visit.